 MarketMan is a cloud-based restaurant inventory and vendor management app that regularly ranks as our top choice for restaurant inventory management software.
-In our 2022 rankings, MarketMan earned a 4.68 out of a possible 5, based on 26 criteria, including price, advanced inventory features, and ease of use.
+In our 2023 ranking, it earned a 4.63 out of 5, based on more than two dozen criteria, including price, advanced inventory features, and ease of use.
 MarketMan scored high marks for its multiple restaurant point-of-sale (POS) integrations and positively massive functionality.
+It can get pricey for small businesses, however.

 - Restaurants that want POS-integrated inventory: MarketMan integrates with dozens of popular POS systems.